JEC1100/CV/README.md

 * Vice President of Optics Society.

 ## What I'm working on
 -	I am currently consolidating my learning at Makers by addressing every course material a second time.
-I'm building a Contacts App in Rails, and a JSX/React Web App Planner, to gain more exposure to these two stacks.
-I’m also taking a deeper dive into JavaScript.
+I'm building a Contacts App in Rails.
+I’m also taking a deeper dive into JavaScript by applying the principles instilled by Makers to convert Ruby challenges into JS ones.

 ## Proudest Achievements
   - Completing Maker's Course, London-based software Bootcamp.
 Presenting our final group engineering project, Key-J.